It Took a Nordic Miracle to Get Pregnant – A Journey through Early Menopause and Infertility

 A Moment of Despair

-About 1 in 5 women in the United States struggle to get pregnant.
+About 1 in 6 women globally struggle to get pregnant.
 Like many other women who struggle with infertility, my heart ached with so many feelings:

 1. Guilt because I was with a partner I knew wanted to raise a family.
 Now that was something I couldn’t give him.